Help for Families of Missing Persons

 Families and friends of missing persons do not have to face this difficult situation alone.

-Every May, the Government of Saskatchewan declares a Missing Persons Week in the province to raise awareness about why people go missing and what measures can be taken to prevent or respond to such situations.
+The Government of Saskatchewan declares a Missing Persons Week annually in the province to raise awareness about why people go missing and to inform the public as to what measures can be taken in relation to missing persons prevention and response.